Jani-siv/RoboGlow/README.md

 - Bug fix: Build-in library includes giving error.
 - Update createRobotKeywords.sh only read section where keywords are.
 - Opened file keywords will now be processed and added to keyword list
+- Bug fix: if resource file did not contain any keywords parsing failed.
+Now exiting if there is nothing to parse

 ## Contributing